naiborhujosua/todoApp/SimpleTodo/README.md

 ## Notes
 Describe any challenges encountered while building the app.

 *Building good UI/UX and implementing functional application for solving real problem surrounding us*

+## Project Analysis

+As part of your pre-work submission, please reflect on the app and answer the following questions below:

+**Question 1:** "What are your reactions to the Android app development platform so far?
+Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

+**Answer:** [I think Android development has been leading in the era of mobile first.
+The way of opening application all the time is using android app.
+Most of the users around thee world are using android and this is the opportunity for making impact through solving some real problem surrounding us].

+**Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
+How would you describe an adapter in this context and what is its function in Android?
+Why do you think the adapter is important?
+Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

+**Answer:** [ArrayAdapet is the class provided by Android Framework for manipulating data. adapter is extremely important because it reduce the usage of memory because if there is a new data it will be created from the old one.
+The purpose of convertView as parameter in the getView is to reuse the old object for manipulating data with the new one].

 ## License